Kam-Mivehchi/CollectURL/README.md

 ## Description
 Designed to collect websites and group them together into a single buckets.
 Inspired by my journey as a software developer, which relies on learning concepts from various sources.
-This tool allows users to easily add websites via copy/paste.
+This tool allows online learners to easily keep track of related websites and create lists to reference later.
 Does not currently support PWA url's.
 ## Deployment
 https://lovely-banoffee-8811b7.netlify.app/
 ## Screenshots